Dianthus barbatus: Cultivation and uses

 Sweet William is a popular ornamental plant in gardens, with numerous cultivars and hybrids selected for differing flower colour, ranging from white, pink, red, and purple to variegated patterns.

 The plant was introduced to northern Europe in the 16th century, and later to North America and elsewhere, and has become locally to widely naturalised in these areas.

 John Gerard praises its beauty but omits any reference to medicinal uses.
 Its height makes it convenient for flower arrangements.
 In the Victorian language of flowers, sweet william symbolizes gallantry.
 The plant is widely used in borders, rock gardens and informal country cottage style gardens.
 Sweet William is a good candidate for a naturalistic garden because its nectar attracts birds, bees, and butterflies.
 Its flowers are considered edible.

-Sweet Williams is a family of dianthus.
+Sweet William is a species of Dianthus.

 It thrives in loamy, slightly alkaline soil with sun to partial shade.
 Propagation is by seed, cuttings, or division, but seeds of cultivars will not breed true.
 If it is planted from seed after the last frost, it will flower in the second year.
 If it is planted in flats before the last frost and then transplanted, it may flower in the first year.
 Some gardeners recommend deadheading to encourage further flowering.
 The plant is self-seeding.
 Sweet William can suffer from Fusarium Wilt which causes the leaves to curl or droop down.

-In 1977 the question of possible medical uses was revisited by Cordell.
+In 1977, the question of possible medical uses was revisited by Cordell.
 Saponins were found in Sweet William, but there has been little follow-up.

 At the wedding of Prince William and Catherine Middleton on 29 April 2011, Catherine Middleton included Sweet William in her bouquet, a tribute to her bridegroom.